 In 1928 Meredith published his translation of the Critique of teleological judgement, which like his previous translation contained elaborate introductions and detailed analytical indexes.
 Both this and the 1911 Critique of aesthetic judgement were republished together without Meredith’s notes as The critique of judgement (1952).

-From radical writings and gun-running to sex in Ancient Greece and measuring starlight, the Irish Kantians were certainly not boring.
+From radical writings and gun-running to Ancient Greece and measuring starlight, the Irish Kantians were certainly not boring.
 In addition to their literary output, their lecturing influenced the thought of a generation.
 Much of their translations and expositions have since been superseded, but they would have expected no less.
 As Mahaffy said, it is necessary for each generation of Kantians to work at “rethinking in our own way, and reclothing in our own words, the main ideas of the Great Critic [Kant]” (Mahaffy, p.
 208).

 Available translations and expositions of Kant by the Dublin School

 - A commentary on Kant’s Critick of the pure reason: translated from the History of modern philosophy by Professor Kuno Fischer by John P. Mahaffy (google books)

 - Kant’s Critique of Practical Reason and Other Works on the Theory of Ethics by Thomas Kingsmill Abbott (Library of Liberty).

 - An introduction to the critical philosophy by William Henry S .
 Monck (archive.org)